George Browne, 6th Marquess of Sligo

 George Ulick Browne, 6th Marquess of Sligo and 4th Earl of Clanricarde (1 September 1856 – 26 February 1935), styled Earl of Altamont until 1913, was an Irish peer.

+Biography

-George was the eldest son of Henry Browne, 5th Marquess of Sligo, and his wife Catherine Henrietta Dicken.
+Born 1 September 1856, Browne was the eldest son of Henry Browne, 5th Marquess of Sligo, and his wife Catherine Henrietta Dicken.
 He was born in Munger, British India.
 He succeeded to the marquessate in February 1913, aged 56, on the death of his father.
 He married Agatha Stewart Hodgson, daughter of James Stewart Hodgson, on 12 October 1887.
 They had three daughters and one son: